wp-plugins/woocommerce-product-faqs/README.txt

 8. Once you have replied to a question, the asker will receive an email with a link to that product's page/faq tab.

 = Manual FAQ Entry =
-1. Go to WooFAQs -> Add New
+1. Go to Products -> FAQs -> Add New
 2. Type a title (for reference, not display)
 3. Enter the question in the content area
 4. Choose the product to add the question to.